Pathogenic Ocular Dissonance

 Pathogenic Ocular Dissonance is the third studio album by the American Christian metal band Tourniquet.
 It was originally released on Intense Records in 1992 to the Christian market and later released on Metal Blade Records in 1993 to the secular market.
 It is the last Tourniquet album to feature vocalist Guy Ritter, who left the band after the recording of the album.
 It was independently re-released on Pathogenic Records in 2001 with digital remastering, two bonus live tracks from the 2000 Dutch Flevo Festival featuring then-lead vocalist Luke Easter, and new cover art (with "Dissonance" misspelled as "Dissonence" on the tray liner edges).
-Another remaster was released, by Retroactive Records, on June 26, 2020 with the original cover art, an expanded album booklet, and four different bonus tracks.
+Retroactive Records released a Collector's Edition remaster on June 26, 2020 with the original cover art, an expanded album booklet, and four different bonus tracks.
 Pathogenic Ocular Dissonance was voted as the "Favorite Album of the 1990s" by readers of HM Magazine.
 In 2010, HM Magazine ranked it #23 on the Top 100 Christian metal albums of all-time list.

 Recording history

-Pathogenic Ocular Dissonance was recorded at different studios, one being Mixing Lab A & B. The album was produced by Metal Blade Records' Bill Metoyer.
+Pathogenic Ocular Dissonance was recorded at five studios.
+The album was produced by Metal Blade Records' Bill Metoyer.
+The album's name is a reference to 2 Corinthians 4:18.

 Musically, the album went for a more aggressive thrash metal direction.
-The songs are complicated and technical and feature experiments with styles such jazz and blues.
+The songs are complicated, technical and feature experiments with styles such jazz and blues.
 The latter can be heard on the song "Phantom Limb".
 The band's characteristical style of incorporating classical music into its guitar riffs is especially reminiscent on the beginning of the title track.
 The album introduced more Slayer-esque shouting vocal patterns by Gary Lenaire as well as a darker atmosphere.
 Guy Ritter sang less on the album than on previous Tourniquet albums.
 It is often thought that the vocalist Guy Ritter left the band during the recording session.
 However, during an interview with HM Magazine in 2007 he clarified:

 Ritter stated his reasons for leaving the band:

 According to Ritter, there was also some disagreements concerning the label: